danikam/analysis-preservation-tutorial/_episodes/02-docker-intro.md

 The [`Dockerfile` for the example image](https://hub.docker.com/r/matthewfeickert/intro-to-docker/dockerfile) being used is an example of some simple extensions of the [official Python 3.6.8 Docker image](https://hub.docker.com/layers/python/library/python/3.6.8/images/sha256-d5028edbd2793f03125e76c0519b837306b63d7835efd8e7aa62b9d46126a495).

-As a very simple of extending the example image into a new image create a `Dockerfile` on your local machine
+As a very simple way of extending the example image into a new image is to create a `Dockerfile` on your local machine

 ~~~bash